The Curse of Being a Historian

 AP Photo/Alex Brandon

 The Supreme Court delivered a major blow to Democrats in their last-ditch effort to implement a gerrymandered map that would have given them a 10-1 advantage.
 The Court rejected a motion filed by Virginia Attorney General Jay Jones seeking to overturn the state Supreme Court's decision invalidating the map for violations of the state constitution.
-Questions about when election day begins were the basis for bringing this case into federal court, since it revolves around a state court ruling on a state constitutional issue.
+Questions about when election day begins were the basis for bringing this case into federal court, as it concerns a state court ruling on a state constitutional issue.
 It was a last attempt—and it failed.

 Advertisement